NOTE: THIS ARTICLE IS SUPPOSED TO GATHER ALL THE OTHER ARTICLES ABOUT INTERCESSION TOGETHER. HOWEVER, I HAVEN’T FINISHED

 I believe that many people who believe are committing gross errors in this matter, and this is very concerning to me.
 The error and it’s importance are roughly the following:

 Many people claim that Muhammad will intercede for the faithful on The Day of Judgement, and that Allah has called us to believe so.

 I believe that this issue is of the greatest importance.

-Indeed, the security of monotheism will be compromised if intercession is significantly misunderstood, and that is polytheism, and polytheism earns eternal punishment.
+indeed, the security of monotheism will be compromised if intercession is significantly misunderstood, because it causes polytheism, and polytheism earns eternal punishment.

 Intercession has been mentioned in the Qur’an more than 20 times, and mentioned in previous revelations as well, which means that it’s clearly important.

 Also, in the Noble Qur’an, a warning is given about intercession, which demonstrates it’s importance.
 Allah wouldn’t give a warning unless there was a danger.

 The essay contains 2 parts:

 Part 1: What the Qur’an says on intercession: